 Building on the work of the Black Country Study, the four Black Country Local Authorities (Dudley, Sandwell, Walsall and Wolverhampton) are working together to produce a Black Country Core Strategy in partnership with the community and other key organisations such as voluntary and private sector bodies and businesses.
-The Core Strategy will be a 'spatial planning document' (dealing not only with land use but also environmental, economic and social issues) that will set out the vision, objectives and strategy for future development in the Black Country at least up to 2026.
-The Core Strategy will include a number of employment led and housing led regeneration corridors within the Black Country area.
+The Core Strategy will be a 'spatial planning document' (dealing not only with land use but also environmental, economic and social issues) that will set out the vision, objectives and strategy for future development in the Black Country at least up to 2021.
 The Core Strategy will be a Development Plan Document and will form the basis of the Black Country Local Authorities' Local Development Frameworks.